TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/user-interaction-form.webp" alt="Wireframe of a contact form with conditional fields in three different states." width="500">
 </div>

+---

 #### **Information Architecture (IA)**
-The structuring, organisation, and labeling of website content ensures users can easily navigate and find relevant information.
+The structuring, organisation, and labelling of website content ensures users can easily navigate and find relevant information.
 This critical aspect of user experience (UX) design, influences how content is grouped, connected, and accessed.

 When designing a website's information architecture, several key principles are considered to ensure an intuitive and user-friendly experience: